-If you liked this one , you will probably love these too!
-In this list we highlight some of the best films that share a very similar premise to '', and are worth checking out.
+If you liked this film , you will for sure love these too!
+In this list we highlight some of the best films that share a very similar mood to '', and are worth checking out.

 1. Robinson Crusoe (2003)

 The classical story of Robinson Crusoe, a man who is dragged to a desert island after a shipwreck.

 Chuck Nolan, a top international manager for FedEx, and Kelly, a Ph.D. student, are in love and heading towards marriage.
 Then Chuck's plane to Malaysia crashes at sea during a terrible storm.
 He's the only survivor, and finds himself marooned on a desolate island.
 With no way to escape, Chuck must find ways to survive in his new home.